Sternbilder - Astra II

 The International Astronomical Union (IAU) has recognized 88 zodiac signs since 1922.
 In scientific contexts, some factors are given for a named constellation, in this case only the English and Latin nominative are mentioned (if the names are congruent, it is only written once).
 There are also small explanations of the background to the names.

 Opus 20 contains only 8 of 88 zodiac signs, whereby these are again related in two independent Greek mythologies.
-The corvus, the crater and the hydra are thematically related, as are Cassiopeia and four other unpublished constellations.
+The corvus, the crater and the hydra are thematically related, as are Cassiopeia, Perseus and three other unpublished constellations.

 Crater